Sheri98/YoutubeDownloader/README.md

 # YoutubeDownloader
-Need pytube and python 3.x
+No Need of any professional tool for downloading youtube playlist No malware scam

+Requirements:
+  pytube module
+  python3.x